lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - predictable most-common patterns: e.g. 'panic mode' mid-sprint in agile
 - predictable most-common bad strategies: overly blocking any management of a basic project area

-# Panic as a definable project space disfunction
+## "Panic" as a definable project-space disfunction
+- as a standard mode or equilibrium in an agile project time/work unit such as'sprint'/epic etc.

 ### Aspects of general junkfood behavior:
 (2025.01.16)